jsdelivrbot/code-sample/README.md

 ## Testing
 - Snapshot testing with  https://facebook.github.io/jest/
-- You can also run test server which uses mocha and chair.
-Please see command in package.json
+- You can also run test server which uses mocha and chai.
+Please see commands in package.json

 ## Getting started
 1) Clone repo
 2) yarn/npm install
-3) run a local server (Please see command in package.json)
+3) run a local server (Please see commands in package.json)